bloomberg/phabricator-tools/README.md

 Hands-free Differential reviews with Arcyd
 ------------------------------------------

-This is a daemon which watches git repositories and automatically creates reviews and lands them when accepted.
+This is a daemon which watches Git repositories and automatically creates reviews, then lands them when accepted.

 Here is an example of someone working with a repository which is watched by Arcyd: